Substance Abuse Resources in Waukegan

 Waukegan is the county seat of Lake County, Illinois.
 The suburban city forms part of the Chicago Metropolitan area and is home to 88,826 residents, making it the ninth-largest city in the state by population.
 First explored in 1673 by Pere Marquette, the area is among the oldest communities in the state.
 The city began as a French trading post initially known as “Little Fort,” and its original residents were the Pottawatomie Indians who ceded the land to the federal government through an 1829 treaty.
 Early settlers found the area an ideal port city that facilitated the shipment of grain and produce from McHenry and Lake County farms to Chicago.
 In 1855, Waukegan developed into a manufacturing center because of the creation of the Chicago and North Western Railway.

-Waukegan is, nevertheless, one of the numerous communities in the state that have fallen victim to the drug problem.
+Waukegan is, nevertheless, one of the numerous communities in the state that have fallen victim to the increasing national drug problem.
 Heroin and prescription painkillers are the most frequently misused, surpassing even cocaine and other narcotics.
 Heroin consumption is at a high because it’s cheaper than comparable prescription opiates.
 With its shortage of standardization, users face more of the associated risks.
-Fortunately, there are Waukegan drug treatment facilities and Waukegan alcohol treatment facilities that residents can access if they want to overcome their addiction problems.
+Fortunately, there are drug and alcohol treatment facilities that residents can access if they want to overcome their addiction problems.

 You’re not alone in this struggle.

 Alcohol & Drug Rehab Centers in Waukegan, Illinois